Agoric/documentation/main/javascript-modifications/ses-reference.md

 This document describes SES (Secure ECMAScript) affects writing Agoric JavaScript code.
-It is very much a "how to do something" document, with little explanation about why and how something was implimented or other background information.
+It is very much a "how to do something" document, with little explanation about why and how something was implemented or other background information.
 For that, see the more comprehensive [SES Guide](./ses-guide.md).

 ## Removed by SES summary